VerifyTests/Verify.Flurl/readme.md

 ### Test

-Given any calls to `HttpTest`, those call can be verifies as follows:
+Given any calls to `HttpTest`, those call can be verified as follows:

 <!-- snippet: usage -->
 <a id='snippet-usage'></a>